Record-low interest rates are still needed to rev up the economic recovery, Federal Reserve Chairman Ben Bernanke told Congress on Thursday.

 Deciding when to tighten credit is the biggest challenge facing Bernanke, whose second term started in February.
 Moving too soon could short-circuit the recovery.
 Waiting too long could unleash inflation and sow the seeds for new speculative bubbles in stocks or commodities or other assets.

-The Fed kept a pledge last week to hold rates at record lows for an "extended period," a decision that drew one dissent.
+The Fed's decision to keep rates at record lows for an "extended period" drew one dissent.

-Thomas Hoenig, president of the Federal Reserve Bank of Kansas City, however, expressed concern that keeping rates at record lows could cause a buildup of "financial imbalances" and put the economy's stability at risk.
+Thomas Hoenig, president of the Federal Reserve Bank of Kansas City, expressed concern that low rates could cause a buildup of "financial imbalances" and put the economy's stability at risk.
 Analysts took that to mean low rates could spur a new speculative bubble later on that could burst and hurt the economy.

 A housing boom that went bust thrust the country into the worst economic and financial crises since the 1930s.